 \section{Abstract}

-Pila and Tsimerman proved in 2017 that for every~$k$ there exists at most finitely many $k$-tuples $(x_1,\ldots, x_k)$ of distinct non-zero singular moduli with the property ``$x_1, \ldots,x_k$ are multiplicatively dependent, but any proper subset of them is multiplicatively independent''.
-The proof was non-effective, using Siegel's lower bound for the Class Number.
+Pila and Tsimerman proved in 2017 that for every~$k$ there exists at most finitely many $k$-tuples $(x_1,\ldots, x_k)$ of non-zero singular moduli such that $x_1, \ldots,x_k$ are multiplicatively dependent, but any proper subset of them is multiplicatively independent.
+The proof was non-effective, using Siegel's lower bound for the class numbers.
 In 2019 Riffaut obtained an effective version of this result for ${k=2}$.
-Moreover, he determined all the instances of ${x^my^n\in \Q^\times}$, where $x,y$ are distinct singular moduli and $m,n$ non-zero integers.
+Moreover, he determined all the instances of ${x^my^n\in \Q^\times}$, where $x,y$ are distinct singular moduli and $m,n$ are non-zero integers.
 In this article we obtain a similar result for ${k=3}$.
 We show that ${x^my^nz^r\in \Q^\times}$ (where $x,y,z$ are distinct singular moduli and $m,n,r$ non-zero integers) implies that the discriminants of $x,y,z$ do not exceed $10^{10}$.

 {

 }